beetbox/beets/docs/plugins/ipfs.rst

 --list flag.
 The hash of albums matching the query will be returned, this can then be used with -g to fetch and import the album to the local library.

+Ipfs can be mounted as a FUSE file system.
+This means that music in a remote library can be streamed directly, without importing them to the local library first.
+If the /ipfs folder is mounted then matching queries will be sent to the :doc:`/plugins/play` using the -m or --play flag.